ramrow/Comprehensive-guide-to-Neural-Networks/README.md

 # Comprehensive Guide to Neural Networks
 Summer 2025 built for a more personalized experience working with neural networks, helps build understanding surrounding the math and complexity behind the model.
-Please keep in mind that this project is intended to give beginners a rundown of the important aspects of a neural network, and will not cover variations like liquid networks, Kolmogorov-Arnold networks, or etc, nor will this guide cover advance practices either.A simple model is built and tested on a set of pixelized numbers to identify between 1s and 5s.
+Please keep in mind that this project is intended to: first and foremost, strengthen my own understanding of neural network, and secondly, give beginners a rundown of the important aspects of a neural network, and will not cover variations like liquid networks, Kolmogorov-Arnold networks, or etc, nor will this guide cover advance practices either.A simple model is built and tested on a set of pixelized numbers to identify between 1s and 5s.
 Please keep in mind that there can be errors in this guide and any feedback would be appreciated.
 ## Features
 The data folder includes both the testing and training data after feature transformation was performed:
 - Average intensity of for each grid where 5s will have higher intensity while 1s while have lower intensity.